LLNL/UnifyFS/docs/testing.rst

 Running the Tests
 =================

-To run the UnifyCR test suite, simply run ``make check`` from your build/t directory.
+To manually run the UnifyCR test suite, simply run ``make check`` from your build/t directory.
+If changes are made to existing files in the test suite, the tests can be run again by simply doing ``make clean`` followed by ``make check``.
 Individual tests may be run by hand.
 The test ``0001-setup.t`` should normally be run first to start the UnifyCR daemon.

 .. note::